kinabraytan/n8n-selfhosted/README.md

 ```

 ### 6. Access n8n 🌍
+Open your browser and go to your Cloudflare Tunnel URL or `localhost:5678` (if local-only).

+---

 ### 7. Stop the Stack ⏹️
 ```bash
 docker-compose down
 ```

+---

 ### 8. Logs & Troubleshooting 🪛
 - 📜 View logs: `docker-compose logs -f n8n` (or `postgres`, `cloudflared`)